Do you want to know what is a volley in soccer about?

 What Is A Half Volley?

-Yoo, hoo!
-Here is a quick question.
-Do you want to maximise your understanding and know-how to imagine playing on a football field?
-Sounds like you need to plan ahead O_O
+Do you want to maximize your understanding and know-how to imagine playing on a football field?
+Sounds like you need to plan ahead.

 How Do You Volley A Soccer Ball?